A Song for Europe (Father Ted): Synopsis

-The episode begins when Dougal has "Eurosong fever", weeks ahead of the competition.
-After initially rejecting Dougal's suggestion that they write a song to represent Ireland in the competition on the grounds that they are not skilled in songwriting, Ted discovers his nemesis Dick Byrne does have plans to enter a song.
-Ted decides that if Dick Byrne can write a song, he and Dougal can write a better one.
+Father Dougal McGuire (Ardal O'Hanlon) has "Eurosong fever" weeks ahead of the competition.
+After initially rejecting Dougal's suggestion that they write a song to represent Ireland in the competition, on the grounds that they are not skilled at songwriting, Father Ted Crilly (Dermot Morgan) discovers that his nemesis Father Dick Byrne plans to enter a song.
+Ted decides that if Byrne can write a song, he and Dougal can write a better one.
 After working all night, they come up with "My Lovely Horse", a tuneless dirge with ridiculous lyrics lasting less than a minute.
-After trying the song out on Mrs Doyle and Father Jack, Jack is so infuriated he shoots Ted's guitar.
-Disillusioned, they are about to give up when Ted discovers the lyrics fit a tune by "Nin Huugen and the Huugen Notes", an obscure B-side for an entry from the fifth-placed act in Norway's Eurosong preselection from 1976.
-Ted thinks that because the whole band died in a plane crash, including all the record company staff and everyone involved in the copyright, they will get away with stealing it.
+When they try the song out on Mrs Doyle and Father Jack, Jack destroys Ted's guitar with a shotgun.
+Disillusioned, they are about to give up when Ted discovers that their lyrics fit a tune by "Nin Huugen and the Huugen Notes", an obscure B-side of an entry from the fifth-placed act in Norway's Eurosong preselection in 1976.
+Ted thinks that because the whole band had died in a plane crash, including all the record company staff and everyone involved in the copyright, they would get away with stealing it.

-At the Dublin theatre where "A Song for Ireland" is being hosted, Ted has some trouble talking to the show's producer Charles Hedges (who is deciding the winning entry) as he finds he is gay.
-Ted and Dougal listen to Dick Byrne's entry, "The Miracle Is Mine".
+At the Dublin theatre where "A Song for Ireland" is being hosted, Ted and Dougal listen to Dick Byrne's entry, "The Miracle Is Mine".
 It is extremely impressive, with a full choir, huge band and a passionate performance from Byrne.
 Ted is worried and goes backstage for a smoke, where he hears the Norwegian tune first being whistled by a maintenance worker, then playing in a lift.
-He is horrified, realising that the song is more well-known than he thought, and he and Dougal are forced to adopt "Plan B": singing the dreadful original version.
-In the original version, Ted even says near the end when changing chord for the only time during the song, "Hang on, I can do this bit", while Dougal uses what looks like an old Casio keyboard.
+He is horrified, realising that the song is better known than he thought.
+He and Dougal are forced to adopt "Plan B" and perform their own composition.

-However, despite their poor performance, and against the obvious wishes of the audience, Hedges selects "My Lovely Horse" as Ireland's entry, nervously laughing off Byrne's suggestion that he wants to guarantee Ireland lose the main competition, with it being too expensive to host the competition every year, Ireland having won the last five Eurosongs.
-(Ireland won the real Eurovision Song Contest in 1992, 1993 and 1994, and so had the costly obligation of hosting it in 1993, 1994 and 1995.)
+In spite of Ted and Dougal's dismal performance, and against the audience's obvious wishes, the producer, Charles Hedges, selects "My Lovely Horse" as Ireland's entry.
+He laughs off Byrne's charge that he deliberately chose the worst song to ensure that Ireland would lose, the country being in no position to host yet another contest (Ireland won the real Eurovision Song Contest in 1992, 1993 and 1994 and had the costly obligation of hosting it in 1993, 1994 and 1995).
 The episode closes at the Eurosong contest, with Ted, Dougal, Jack and Mrs. Doyle listening to every country awarding them "nul points".